domoticz/domoticz/SECURITY.md

 Therefor it is better to tell the 'Domoticz resource server' which _clients_ are allowed to ask for access on behalf of a User when providing User credentials.

+# Connecting Domoticz to the Internet/Cloud

+More and more, Users are looking into ways to control their _Automated Home_ from a distance.
+So preferably _through the Cloud_.
+This means that a Domoticz setup somehow needs to be _accesible_ outside the safe environment of the Home.

+This means there is a need to have some kind of _application_ (a _client_) that can access the _resource server_ to perform actions or exchange data.

+The _resource server_ always has to be _in the Home_ (local) as here it can safely be connected to the devices it controls.
+Putting the _resource server_ in the Cloud would mean that all communication between Domoticz and the devices would have to go through the Cloud.
+That is not a wanted scenario as it poses numerous security risks that are almost impossible to mitigate.
+And probably not even possible with some/most hardware devices.

+That leaves on the _client_ as a candidate to make accessible/run in the Cloud.

+And to make sure that the _client_ can safely interact with the (local) _resource server_, this has to be secured.
+Using Identity and Access Management (IAM) is a good way to secure the _resource server_.

 # Supporting web standards